kmwang123/cme211-notes/lecture-13/lecture-13.md

 * TeXMaker

-I use a GNU makefile to drive TeX.
+I use a GNU makefile to drive TeX (automatically run the four commands)

 ### Bibliography management